-The objective of the Medical Billing and Coding Diploma program is to provide students with the knowledge, technical skills, and work habits to pursue an entry-level position in the medical billing and coding field or in a related area.
-The program concentrates on helping students acquire knowledge and develop skills in transforming information from medical records documentation into numeric codes for optimal reimbursement and bills for various insurance plans.
-Duties for graduates of this program may include accounting, preparing and filing insurance claim forms, Medicare and Medicaid billing, reimbursements, collections, coding procedures, benefits, coverage, and limitations.
-Instruction occurs in some combination of classroom, laboratory, digital, externship, or clinical settings.
+The objective of the Pharmacy Technician Diploma program is to provide students with the knowledge, technical skills, and work habits required to pursue an entry-level position in the pharmacy technician field or related area.
+The program concentrates on helping students acquire knowledge and develop skills in transcribing physician's orders and hospital charts; selecting drug products; preparing medications for dispensing, labeling, and authorizing refills; computer data entry for patient profile maintenance; procedures for acquiring all necessary information; and preparing unit dose medications, IV admixtures, and sterile irrigations.
+Duties for graduates of this program may include working directly under the supervision of a registered pharmacist and assisting in quality-management procedures and security measures.
+Instruction occurs in some combination of classroom, digital, laboratory, externship, or clinical settings.
 Out-of-class work is required in this program.